 How to make Hoppin’ John

-I start by rinsing and soaking the bean overnight.
-Then drain and rinse the soaked beans well.
 Combine the beans, chicken broth, ham shank, thyme leaves, onion powder, garlic powder, black pepper, cayenne pepper, smoked paprika, red pepper flakes, and bay leaves in a large pot.
-Now cover with the lid and cook on the stove over medium heat for about 45-60 minutes or until the beans are cooked to your desired tenderness.
+Cover and cook on the stove over medium heat for about 45-60 minutes or until the beans are cooked to your desired tenderness.
 Meanwhile, cook about 1 1/2 cups of rice according to the package instructions.
-This will yield about 4 1/2 cups.

 - Do not overcook the black-eyed peas.
-You just want to cook them till they are soft, so start checking after about 40 minutes.
+You want to cook them just until they are soft, so start checking after about 40 minutes.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat on the stovetop with a little bit of chicken broth or in the microwave at reduced power.

-- To freeze, first cool completely, then place it in a sturdy freezer container and freeze for up to 3 months.
-Thaw in the fridge overnight and reheat on the stovetop over low heat or in the microwave at reduced power.
+- To freeze, cool completely, place it in a sturdy freezer container, and freeze for up to 3 months.
+Thaw in the fridge overnight and reheat on the stovetop over low heat or the microwave at reduced power.

 Southern Hoppin’ John Recipe